shreel143/Internships-Summer22/IOT/15June.md

 2. IF ELSE - we get two block of codes here
 3. IF ELSE IF-
 4. SWITCH-
+          switch (expression){
+          case value1: statement
+                       break;(optional)
+          default : statement;
+            - expression must be of int or char type (here agar koi expression hota to result may vary )
+            - case value must be char or int constant
+            - case value only inside block of switch
+            - only first true execute and rest out of it due to break
+            - if no break , then all cases executed after true stament are executed

 ### ITERATIVE STATEMENTS
 1. WHILE -
 2. DO-WHILE -